CeleritasCelery/coredumped/content/post/bump-up-or-down.md

 {{< figure src="/images/bump/up_aligned.png" >}}

 This is a huge improvement for the word-aligned case (u64).
-Now it is not fair to only apply this optimization to bumping up, so let's add it to bumping down as well.
+Now, it is not fair to only apply this optimization to bumping up, so let's add it to bumping down as well.

 {{< figure src="/images/bump/up_down_aligned.png" >}}

 This also really helped the bump down for word alignment, but not as much as the bump up.
 When the alignment ≤ minimum alignment, bumping up can be much more efficient.
 However notice that in the u128 case, it does not help us at all.
-Thankfully it is very rare for something to need greater than word alignment.
+Thankfully, it is rare for something to need greater than word alignment.
 And we can see below that if we increase the alignment to 16 the bump up gains the advantage there as well.

 {{< figure src="/images/bump/up_down_aligned_16.png" >}}